JonathanAMichaels/PixelProcessingPipeline/README.md

 To edit the configuration file for the processing Myomatrix data, run

     python3 pipeline.py -f /path_to_experiment_folder -myo_config

+To edit the configuration file for the processing Neuropixel data, run

+    python3 pipeline.py -f /path_to_experiment_folder -neuro_config

 ## Extensions

 This code does not currently process .kinarm files or combine behavioural information with synced neural data.
 This may be added at a later date.